 Astonishing Science.
 Spectacular museum.

-Visit our new exhibition on alchemy, check out our research guide on family history and follow us on Twitter
+Visit the Lovelock exhibition at the Science Museum which includes items from the recently acquired Lovelock Archive, check out our research guide on family history and follow us on Twitter

 The Science Museum is to create a new research centre at its South Kensington site.
 The centre will provide a world-class environment for academic research and a greater connection between the museum’s objects and its library and archive collections.